-NASA's Ingenuity, the Mars Helicopter, just flew for the first time on Mars!
-How amazingly cool is that?!
+NASA’s Ingenuity, the Mars Helicopter, flew on Mars!
+How amazingly cool is that?!https://platform.twitter.com/widgets.js

 This may have you thinking – how do helicopters stay in the air?
 In this activity we will build a simple mechanical helicopter using a propeller and a rubber band.